dave-shapiro-o/foobar-3.1/README.md

 (thanks!)

-There is a bit of repetition in my implementation of the optimisation, but my attempts to refactor only made things less readable.
+There is a bit of repetition in my implementation, but my attempts to refactor only made things less readable. i.e. it ain't pretty but it works!
-It works anyway!